66aadesh/IPL-MATCHES-DATA-EXTRACTOR/README.md

 # IPL Match Data Extractor

 ## Project Overview
-This project is designed to extract Indian Premier League (IPL) match data from the source Cricklbussespn.
+This project is designed to extract Indian Premier League (IPL) match data from the source ESPN Cricinfo ("https://www.espncricinfo.com/").
 The data extraction is facilitated through Python, utilizing various libraries such as Scrapy, BeautifulSoup, and Pandas.
+The main aim is to create a json file containing raw data about all the matches that have happened in the Cricket tournament IPL from its inception in 2008 to 2023.
+This data can further be utilised for ML modelling and other such purposes.

 ## Files in the Repository